digidotcom/xbee-python/doc/user_doc/communicating_with_xbee_devices.rst

 The ``send_data_broadcast()`` method may fail for the following reasons:

-* Transmit status is not received in the configured timeout, throwing a ``TimeoutException`` exception.
+* A Transmit status is not received in the configured timeout, throwing a ``TimeoutException`` exception.
 * Error types catch as ``XBeeException``: